Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 Tips to Care for Christmas Cactus Seeds After Propagation

-- A location within three feet of large south, east, or west-facing window would be ideal where it gets 8 hours of indirect sunlight.
+- A location within three feet of large south, east, or west-facing window with 8 hours of indirect sunlight would be ideal.

 - Christmas Cactus like higher humidity; hence, you can keep them in a bathroom or kitchen.

-- The pot should have good drainage holes in the bottom.
+- The pot should have suitable drainage holes in the bottom.

 - In the fall, when shoot growth stops, let the soil surface dry out in between waterings to reduce the likelihood of root rot.